Completed Manuscript

 BIO

 Writer, photographer, and advocate for early literacy, critical thinking, equity, and social justice.
-Mother of smart, beautiful human beings whose Mixed/Black Lives Matter.
+Mother of three smart, beautiful human beings.

 Her stories are inspired by her Scandinavian heritage and Norse Mythology.
 Diversity and inclusivity is important to her and is reflected in the characters in her books.